 We have this book and after my one child went through it, I was surprised at the things she was worried about.
 I’m so glad we went through this book together.

-If you shop on this page, Local Mom Scoop may receive a small percentage of the sales.
+This page contains affiliate links which means Local Mom Scoop may receive a small percentage of the sales.
 That’s how we keep sharing the scoop.